Nimble Freelancer

 They don’t have a meat department with a butcher,r and they only sell meat in small, prepacked packages.

-Did I answer everything you want to know about purchasing steak at the grocery store?
-This article covered everything that you need to know about purchasing steak at your nearest grocery store.
+Did I answer everything you want about purchasing steak at the grocery store?
+This article covered everything you need to know about purchasing steak at your nearest grocery store.

 We also discussed what makes a great steak: supermarkets have the best meat quality and pick one.
 We’re also sure that now you know about the USDA Meat grades and the difference between grass-fed and grain-fed meat.